siderolabs/talos/website/content/v1.2/talos-guides/configuration/logging.md

 }
 ```

+> `extraKernelArgs` in the machine configuration are only applied on Talos upgrades, not just by applying the config.
+> (Upgrading to the same version is fine).

 ### Filebeat example

 To forward logs to other Log collection services, one way to do this is sending